Daniel-KM/Omeka-S-module-BulkImport/README.md

 it is possible to import multiple times the same type of files without needing to do the mapping each time.

-Default readers are Omeka S reader (via the api json endpoint), [Spip] reader (via a dump of the database), and spreadsheet reader (via ods, tsv or csv).
+Default readers are Omeka S reader (via the api json endpoint), xml (via transformation with xsl), [Spip] reader (via a dump of the database), and spreadsheet reader (via ods, tsv or csv).
 The spreadsheet uses a processor that creates resources based on a user-defined based on a specific header format, unlike the module [CSV Import].

 Installation